Sereno1710/pfl2324/tp1/README.md

 In the board display, figures are displayed instead of numbers being Red side the black colored figures and Blue side white figures.

 Turn decides which player is supposed to move.
-By default, RedPlayer is the first to move.
+Red player moves first.

 **Initial Game State:**
 ```